You are currently viewing El Chalten on a budget: 3-day hiking itinerary with free campsites

 If you are not in a rush to get to your next destination, you might as well spend an extra day in El Chalten.

-If you’re up for more hiking, hike up to Mirador Los Cóndores (condor viewpoint) for some views over the town of El Chalten and its amazing surroundings.
-Or head to the Chorillo del Salto waterfall.
+If you’re up for more hiking, hike to Mirador Los Cóndores for views over the town of El Chalten and its amazing surroundings.
+Or head to the Chorrillo del Salto waterfall.

 If you want a break from hiking, you could also just go for food and drinks.
 Be aware that going out for food and drinks here is a little more expensive, so it’s not the most budget-friendly thing to do.
 If you want to go cheap, it’s better to buy food and drinks in one of the grocery stores.